cmdlab/Hetero2d/README.md

 1. If you have a new install you likely do not have the gcc compiler that pymatgen requires.
 In that case run
 - `sudo apt install build-essential`
 - `sudo apt-get install manpages-dev`

+## How to cite Hetero2d
+If you use Hetero2d in your research, please consider citing the paper!

+> Tara M. Boland, Arunima K. Singh. *Computational synthesis of 2D materials: A high-throughput approach to materials design.* Computational Materials Science, 2022, 207, 111238. [doi:10.1016/j.commatsci.2022.111238](https://doi.org/10.1016/j.commatsci.2022.111238)